-The 2018 Epcot International Food and Wine Festival runs from August 30 – November 12, 2018.
+The 2019 Epcot International Food and Wine Festival runs from August 29 – November 23, 2019.
 Passholder Diva has some tips on how to get read for your visit based on previous festival events and activities.
+Note pricing and events are subject to change each year.

 Yes, it can be a bit overwhelming.
 But with a little bit of planning, you can have an enjoyable day exploring world cuisine and maybe taste something new or learn a thing or two.